iniciativaproxima/iniciativaproxima.github.io/sponsors.md

 	<h4>For general questions, please email sponsor@proximasymposium.org</h4>

-	<h4>We also invite you to make a donation our umbrella programs, including the Proxima Symposium in December 2023. <a href="https://proximasymposium.org/donate.html" rel="noopener noreferrer"><i>Click here for more information</i></a>.</h4>
+	<h4>We also invite you to make a donation to our umbrella programs, including the Proxima Symposium in December 2023. <a href="https://proximasymposium.org/donate.html" rel="noopener noreferrer"><i>Click here for more information</i></a>.</h4>

 	</div>
 </section>